 While you can find streamers by watching and interacting on other channels, you can also network with people through Facebook groups, the YouTube Gaming subreddit, Discord servers created for streamers, and Twitter.

 Continually work to improve your content overall.
 Listen to feedback from your viewers and try to take your channel to the next level.
 Here are a few general ideas on how many streamers can create better content:

-- Special content – spend a few hours per week thinking of talking points, new things you can do for your stream, and ways to keep your viewers entertained.
+- Special content – Spend a few hours per week thinking of talking points, new things you can do for your stream, and ways to keep your viewers entertained.
 Always think ahead and plan.

-10. Bring Your Special Sauce
+11. Bring Your Special Sauce

-If you have unique talents or traits, celebrate them on your channel.
-Take whatever makes you weird and figure out how to market it.
-Innovate new ways to keep things interesting on your channel so that people will keep tuning in to see what you do next.
+If you have unique talents or traits, celebrate them on your gaming channel.
+Take whatever makes you weird and figure out how to market it in addition to playing video games.

-While growing your YouTube Gaming channel isn’t an exact science, there are many things you can do to try to take your channel to the next level to attract new viewers.
+While growing your YouTube Gaming channel isn’t an exact science, there are many things you can do to take your channel to the next level to attract new viewers.
 Don’t be afraid to ask people you trust for feedback.
 Many people can give you insight that you have overlooked and encourage you to make things better.